tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

   You may now **proceed to the next lab.**

 ## Want to Learn More?
-* Refer to the [Management Agent Concepts](https://docs.oracle.com/en-us/iaas/management-agents/doc/you-begin.html) and [Configuring a Management Agent on an OCI Compute Instance](https://docs.oracle.com/en-us/iaas/jms/doc/agent-management.html) sections of the JMS documentation for more details.
+* Refer to the [Java Runtime Lifecycle Management](https://docs.oracle.com/en-us/iaas/jms/doc/java-runtime-lifecycle-management.html), [Work Request](https://docs.oracle.com/en-us/iaas/jms/doc/getting-started-java-management-service.html#GUID-47C63464-BC0C-4059-B552-ED9F33E77ED3) and [Viewing a Work Request](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-views.html#GUID-F649F0E5-DD54-4DEC-A0F1-942FE3552C93) sections of the JMS documentation for more details.

 * Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.